IS303-Steffen/a04-friend-tracker/README.md

     - `Enter <friend's name>'s hobby`:
 - Then store that data in a dictionary, with the friend’s name as the key and the hobby as the value, and print out:
     - `<friend name> added to your dictionary!`
-- But, before you add the friend/hobby to the dictionary, and before you ask `Enter <friend's name>'s hobby` check to see if that friend is already in the dictionary.
+- But, *BEFORE* you add the friend/hobby to the dictionary, and *BEFORE* you ask `Enter <friend's name>'s hobby` check to see if that friend is already in the dictionary.
 If they are, don’t try to add them, and don't ask for their hobby, but instead print out:
     - `<friend name> is already in your dictionary.`

 #### Tip: